shaunmac/workshop-promotion/README.md

 ## Header
 Described best as top section of the website, a tiny index that should give you access to every corner of the site.
 Accessible almost all the time, hence the global title.

+### Contents of component
+- Logo
+- Menu Icon
+- Hidden Menu

 ![Image of the header](https://github.com/shaunmac/workshop-promotion/blob/master/images/header.jpg "Logo to the left menu icon to the right")

 ## Footer
 Sitting below everything on the page, the footer acts similar to the header.
-Giving more options to subscribe and search.
+Giving options to subscribe and follow.

+### Contents of component
+- Logo and copyright
+- Subscribe
+- Follow
+- Navigation

 ![Image of the footer](https://github.com/shaunmac/workshop-promotion/blob/master/images/footer.jpg "Logo top links below")

-## Content Components
+# Content Components
 Elements for use in the main section of landing page templates.
 Containing unique content and imagery, that cannot be further replicated recursively.

-### Content Address
+## Content Address
+Display information about the location and contact details of the organization.

-Contents of component:
+### Contents of component
+- Address
+- Contact
+- Non Profit licence
+- Map

 ![Image of the footer](https://github.com/shaunmac/workshop-promotion/blob/master/images/content_address.jpg "Logo top")